New Keyboard Shield

 The Kconfig.shield

-config SHIELD_MY_BOARD
+config SHIELD_MY_KEYBOARD

-def_bool $(shields_list_contains,my_board)
+def_bool $(shields_list_contains,my_keyboard)

-is used as the shield name, either as the SHIELD
+is used as the shield name.

 to set other properties about your shield, so make sure that they match.

-and my_board_right
+and my_keyboard_right

 , it would look like this:

-config SHIELD_MY_BOARD_LEFT
+config SHIELD_MY_KEYBOARD_LEFT

-def_bool $(shields_list_contains,my_board_left)
+def_bool $(shields_list_contains,my_keyboard_left)

-config SHIELD_MY_BOARD_RIGHT
+config SHIELD_MY_KEYBOARD_RIGHT

-def_bool $(shields_list_contains,my_board_right)
+def_bool $(shields_list_contains,my_keyboard_right)

 Kconfig.defconfig